d-bl/MAE-gf/docs/snow-stitches/index.md

 Most captures start with a distorted pair diagram.
 Each stitch should match a dot on a square grid.
 Variations or combinations require new distorted captures.

-This page explores other types of recipes for snowflakes with the aim to apply them in multiple frames.
+This page explores other types of recipes for snowflakes with the aim to apply them in multiple patterns used as templates.
 For this purpose we use the Droste technique in both directions:
 * interpret pair diagrams as thread diagrams
 * a form applies the stitches resulting from this interpretation to a recipe of your choice